The Jack Reacher Industrial Complex

 By Diane Capri

-FBI Special Agents KIM OTTO and CARLOS GASPAR have a special, off-the-books assignment–find Reacher.
-But somehow, over a dozen or so novels, they always seem to just miss him, and find themselves cleaning up the messes he leaves behind.
+FBI Special Agents Kim Otto and Carlos Gaspar have a special, off-the-books assignment–find Reacher.
+But somehow, over more than almost twenty novels, they always seem to just miss him, and find themselves cleaning up the messes he leaves behind.

 Respectfully submitted by Kevin Burton Smith.